ElAleph25/ElAleph25/README.md

 ## Hi, I'm Daniel 👋

-I am a data scientist.
-I got my undergraduate degree in mathematics from UNAM.
+I am a mathematician interest in using Machine Learning algorithms for Data Science.

-In applied maths, I am interested in constantly learning Machine Learning and applying it to real-world problems.
 I currently learning probability and statistics at [Colegio Bourbaki](https://www.colegio-bourbaki.com/).
 I have a solid knowledge in linear algebra and calculus.
 I am also expanding my programming skills in Python, SQL and R.

 Very soon I hope to work very hard in a company applying my solid knowledge in statistics and programming.